7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

 • AI notes templates are customizable, and speaker identification is supported

-Which one is right for you?
+Which one is yours?
 Scenario picks

-Japanese meetings, accuracy first
+Multilingual or Japanese-heavy meetings, accuracy first

 Notta (if bots are fine) or Qureco (if you want to skip the bot)

-Consolidating notes into Notion
+Centralizing notes in Notion

 Completely free